PostHog/posthog.com/contents/spotlight/startup-alignwith.md

 category: Startups
 ---

 > Each month, we speak to a team enrolled in [PostHog for Startups](/startups) about the way they work.
-This time, we spoke to [AlignWith](https://www.alignwith.io/), a product management platform for aligning go-to-market teams and improving communication.
+This time, we spoke to [Alignwith](https://www.alignwith.io/), a product management platform for aligning go-to-market teams and improving communication.

 As a serial founder, Kenan Akbas has often seen product managers struggle to communicate with or align other teams to their plans.
-That’s why, with his fourth startup, he resolved to try and solve the problem once and for all.
+That’s why, with his third startup, he resolved to try and solve the problem once and for all.

 “At my old companies we make every mistake you could possibly make,” says Kenan.
 “And by going through those issue and feeling the pain of scaling we realized how important it was to keep people aligned with our product teams.
-That led to us creating decks, release notes, training materials...and eventually, the AlignWith platform.”
+That led to us creating decks, release notes, training materials...and eventually, the Alignwith platform.”

-Through tools such as AI documentation AlignWith offers a better way for product teams to share their ideas — but the company’s brand is just as impressive and unique as the technology underneath it.
+Through tools such as AI documentation Alignwith offers a better way for product teams to share their ideas — but the company’s brand is just as impressive and unique as the technology underneath it.
 So, we spoke to Kenan about how he built a brand which users love.

 ## 1. You can be anything, so be ~a wolf~ unique